thordossche/model-shed/README.md

-# Model Prediction API Documentation

-This document provides detailed information about the Model Prediction API, which allows for managing and utilizing machine learning models for prediction.
-The API is implemented using Flask and interacts with a database for storing and retrieving model data.
+# Model-Shed
+Model-Shed is a tool designed for the management and utilization of machine learning models.
+It provides a structured and organized environment akin to a shed, where models are stored, managed, and deployed with ease.

+## Purpose
+Model-Shed offers a centralized solution for storing and accessing machine learning models, enabling their use across multiple projects.
+By facilitating model integration through API calls, it eliminates the need for heavy ML libraries in each project, reducing dependency overhead.
+This approach also keeps code repositories cleaner by not storing the models directly in them, making it ideal for projects that require only predictions.

 ## API Endpoints